karamfarhan/SquaresGgame/README.md

 - Django Channels for the backend, allowing it to communicate over both HTTP and WebSockets
+- Javascript with Django template to communicate with WebSockets on the backend
 - Redis for storing data
 - Docker as a main packaging system, which makes development OS-agnostic and simplified the setup process